What is an EWS1 form and why are they needed?

 Householders in flats should be able to have confidence that their home is safe to live in, and buyers should expect no less.

 The EWS1 form is a cross-industry initiative from Building Societies Association (BSA), the Royal Institution of Chartered Surveyors (RICS) and UK Finance to enable a fire safety assessment to be carried out on properties clad with potentially combustible materials.

+In line with government guidance, the EWS1 form was designed for mortgage valuation purposes to provide the information necessary for surveyors to assess the value of flats and apartments, facilitating lenders to lend.
 The EWS1 form currently provides the most consistent and reliable way for valuers and lenders to assess if a property with cladding might need remediation work which would affect its value, and that it is safe for habitation.

 The EWS1 form contains various options.
-The fire professional will carry out a risk assessment of the building and if the risk is low they may recommend no remedial works.
+The fire professional will carry out a risk assessment of the building and if the risk is low, they may recommend no remedial works.
 However, higher risk buildings are likely to need to have the cladding replaced.

 My building does not have cladding, do I need an EWS1 form?